Frequently Asked Questions

 Camp JCC campers can be dropped off Monday-Friday in the parking lot behind the JCC off of Granada Avenue between 8:30-9:00 a.m., and can be picked up at the same location at 3:30 p.m.
 Rainy day pick up is at Akiva Academy located at the back of the JCC.
 Campers in AM or PM care can be dropped off and picked up at Akiva Academy.

 What if I need child care outside of Camp JCC pick up and drop off hours?

 Camp JCC offers both AM and PM extended care options for an additional fee.
 AM care opens at 6:30 a.m. and PM care closes at 6:00 p.m. each day.

 Are meals provided for campers?

 Parents/guardians have the option to pack their camper a bagged lunch daily or to register their camper for hot lunches for an additional fee.
 While the JCC does not maintain strict kosher guidelines, families may not pack any pork or shellfish products.
 Refrigeration is not available, and packed lunches cannot be reheated.

 What should campers bring to camp?

 All campers will bring their own bagged lunch daily.
 Campers will need to wear comfortable play clothes and sneakers.
 No sandals or Crocs!
 Pack a bathing suit and towel for swimming activities every day, even those enrolled in specialty camps.
 Campers need to make sure to bring sunscreen or put sunscreen on every day before coming to camp.
-Campers will receive a Camp JCC t-shirt and must wear it every Wednesday for field trips.
+Campers will receive a Camp JCC t-shirt and must wear it every Wednesday.
 We want to encourage interactions with peers and alone time without electronics or multimedia equipment.
 If items of this nature are brought to camp they will be collected by a staff member, labeled, and held in the camp office until the end of the day.

 What does Camp JCC do to help campers stay cool on hot summer days?